 Jessie approaches training young dancers as she does adults- through the practice of contemporary modern technique, somatic understanding, exploration, critical inquiry, building dances and reflection.
 In addition to teaching classes at Barefoot, she also directs Choreolab Performance Workshop and Barefoot Dance Company, and brings dance into surrounding schools as a dance artist-in-residence.
 Through her work at Barefoot, Jessie developed a syllabus which aims to empower girls through the platform of dance.
 A discussion of this work was aired on NPR’s 51%.
 Jessie is the recipient of the 2015-17 Jubilation Foundation Fellowship for excellence in teaching, which you may read about here, and holds an MFA in Dance from The Peck School of the Arts at University of Wisconsin-Milwaukee.
-She is married, has two grown children and is a certified childbirth educator.
-She is currently studying to become a certified yoga instructor.
+She is married, has two grown children and is certified as both a childbirth educator and yoga instructor.

 the contemporary dance world through study of a wide variety of modern dance techniques.
 She is an alumna of the High School of Performing Arts, Bard College and the University of Washington, the latter where she received her MFA in dance.
 Leslie has held positions at Purchase College Conservatory for Dance, Balettakademien in Stockholm, University of Massachusetts, Dance Space Center in NYC, and is currently on the dance faculty at Vassar College.
 Her work has been presented in venues across the US and Europe.
 She is married to Sun Sachs and has two daughters, 6 cats and 2 dogs.